 These appeared in the market as commercial products, open source solutions or as proprietary systems.
 Many developers and web agencies felt that commercial

 This additionally presented a new opportunity to these vendors.
 They could lock their clients in to not only the vendors’ CMS but also the agency's own

 locked into a single vendor or web agency.
 In many cases such clients virtually had a gun held to their head due to the large investment they had made

 The issues they do face however are:

 There is no support for the GOCMS and the future of such does not look promising

 Implementing updates to their website is likely to be difficult and expensive (if at all possible)

 Graphics Online have laid blame for their collapse with a hacker attack, which raises serious concerns for clients running the same system.

 the legal rights of ownership and copyright to the code in the websites built for the clients.
 This latter point surprises this writer, as all rights

 Whatever the situation around the rights to use what is in place might be, at the end of the day, clients have to accept that there is no future in maintaining

 The majority of solutions will require a new site to be completely rebuilt even if clients wish to retain the current designs and layouts.
 This is because

 For those websites that have more complex information being presented by way of say e-commerce facilities or custom databases, then the solution to be

 There are now many good CMS platforms.
 Each has its own merits and limitations and none are the ideal solution for all situations and budgets.

 What we do suggest however is the use of proprietary CMS platform is one that should be considered with extreme precaution.
 YOU need to understand that

 It is important to use a CMS platform that has a strong commitment from its owners to ongoing product development along with a broad base of Web developers

 It is not that proprietary CMS platforms are poor at delivering good result or are of inferior quality; some are excellent and in fact may go on to become

 The real concern lays with the smaller software developers who simply do not have the depth of resources and funds to take the product to a broader market.
-Broad acceptance is an important criteria.